-Caution should be given to co-administering medications (prescription and non-prescription) that may change the exposure of TIVICAY or medications that may have their exposure changed by TIVICAY (see Contraindications and Interactions).
+Caution should be given to co-administering medications (prescription and nonprescription) that may change the exposure of TIVICAY or medications that may have their exposure changed by TIVICAY (see Contraindications and Interactions).

-The recommended adult dose of TIVICAY is 50 mg twice daily when co-administered with etravirine (without boosted protease inhibitors), efavirenz, nevirapine, tipranavir/ritonavir,rifampicin, carbamazepine, phenytoin, phenobarbital, and St. John's wort (see Interactions).
-In paediatric patients, the weight-based once daily dose should be administered twice daily.
+The recommended dose of TIVICAY is 50 mg twice daily when co-administered with etravirine (without boosted protease inhibitors), efavirenz, nevirapine, tipranavir/ritonavir, or rifampicin, carbamazepine, phenytoin, phenobarbital, and St. John's wort (see Interactions).